dxos/dxos/docs/docs/guide/getting-started.md

 };
 ```

-When you click the button, you should see the count increase.
-Notice how we updated the `counter`'s value: we simply pushed elements onto the array directly. `counter` is tracked.
-Changes to it's value are automatically persisted to ECHO and reactively update the UI.
+Every time you click the button, you should see the count increase by 1.
+Notice how we updated the `counter`'s value: we simply pushed elements onto the array directly.
+We instantiated the `counter` variable from `useQuery`, so it's value is tracked: changes to it's value are automatically persisted to ECHO and reactively update the UI.

+### Local-first

 The counter's data is stored locally, in-browser, in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) which works offline.
 Try it out.
 Refresh the app.
 Quit your browser and re-open it.
 The counter's count remains.
-It even works offline.
+You can even update the count offline.

 ## Connect another peer

-Now open another window and load the localhost URL.
+Now let's test out connecting multiple peers.
+Open another window and load the localhost URL.
 The two windows should now be in sync.
-You can also connect another.
-What's going on here?
+You can also connect a peer on a different device.

+### Peer-to-peer over WebRTC

+What's going on behind the scenes?
 The two peers are communicating directly, peer-to-peer, over secure WebRTC connections.

+### CRDTs for Consistency

 You may wonder why we chose to represent a counter as an array when an integer would work just as well.